igilan80/Data-Science-Toolkits-and-Architectures-group-1-joke-databse/README.md

 ```shell
 docker-compose up
 ```
-Then, the example python-script is executed, which create 2 jokes from `pyjokes`, adds them to the database, modifies the last added joke and deletes the other joke.
-These shows all functionalies of this small project.
+Then, the example Python script is executed, which creates 2 jokes from `pyjokes`, adds them to the database, modifies the last added joke, and deletes the other joke.
+This shows all the functionalities of this small project.